 …and if they do, jackpot.
 I can use that topic to create loads of new ideas, by using a variety of angles.

 This beautiful term allows content marketers all over the world to stay sane.
-It means we don’t constantly have to find new topics to write about.
+It means we don’t constantly have to find new topics to create content about.

 For every different topic, there are 1,000,000’s of angles.
-So, if you write something that your audience loves, create a new angle on the topic and go again.
+So, if you create something that your audience loves, use a new angle on the topic and go again.

-Forget the content, knowledge, research and website, your audience are your most important asset by a million miles.
+Forget the content, knowledge, research, design and website, your audience are your most important asset by a million miles.

 So, if they ask for something, give it to them.
-Throw all your other ideas to the back of the queue and push their’s straight to the front.
+Throw all your other content marketing ideas to the back of the queue and push theirs straight to the front.